 Why this recipe works

-These crockpot green beans are so good the whole family will love them, cooked slowly with onions, garlic, and bacon of course.
+These crock pot green beans are so good the whole family will love them, cooked slowly with onions, garlic, and bacon.
 I've never been a huge fan of green beans but this is my favorite way.
 Served as an easy side dish recipe during the holidays like with my Slow Cooker Honey Ham or during the warm summer barbecue months like with my Oven Baked Ribs.
 This crockpot green bean casserole recipe can also be served as a main course with some of my Southern Hoe Cakes on the side.

-- Red pepper flakes- Are optional but highly recommended.
+- Red pepper flakes: These are optional but highly recommended.